 She stayed on to volunteer part time at the lab throughout her third year and returned full time the next summer, this time with a prestigious Undergraduate Student Research Award from the Natural Sciences and Engineering Research Council of Canada.
 In her fourth year, Szusz did an honours thesis with Horsman, continuing the work she started in her second year.

-“I think Laurier’s small environment is great for giving you opportunities to get involved in research in undergrad and to be able to take on significant roles and responsibilities,” says Szusz.
+“I think Laurier’s small environment is great for giving you opportunities to get involved in research in undergrad and to be able to take on significant roles and responsibilities,” says Szusz, who is also spending this summer in Horsman's lab.
 “Geoff is a really, really great supervisor and strongly influenced my wanting to continue doing research.”

 “Julia has come out with almost graduate-level training and at least two papers will be published based on her work,” says Horsman, who nominated Szusz for the award.
 “She is one of the brightest students I have taught and has enormous potential to make a big impact in microbiology and Canadian science.”